siers/nix-gitignore/README.md

     gitignoreSource = gitignoreFilterSource (_: _: true);

 The `filter` accepts the same arguments the `filterSource` function would pass to its filters.

+## Notes

+There was a apparent deviance, but that turned out not to be a bug in the ignoring mechanisms, but the ignored file removal mechanism due to a combination of `xargs` and `git status` quoting issues, which have been fixed in [test.nix](https://github.com/siers/nix-gitignore/blob/553d394ba07fefc5a89e2d6a645b895419271060/test.nix#L42-L46).